MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/object-reference-not-set-instance-object.md

 System customizers can use the plug-in trace log capability to identify which plug-in is failing and address the issue.

 > [!CAUTION]
-> Disable plug-in trace logging as soon as you are done with debugging to avoid overloading the organization’s database.
+> Disable plug-in trace logging as soon as you are done with debugging to avoid overloading the organization's database.